Macy's Friends and Family Sale: Take Up to 30% Off

-Macy's Friends and Family Sale: Take Up to 30% Off Clothing, Beauty and More
+Macy's Friends and Family Sale: Take Up to 30% Off Sitewide and 15% Off Beauty

 Macy's is having a Friends and Family sale.
 Save an extra 30 percent on select styles of clothing, accessories, shoes, homeware and home decor.
 Plus, save 15 percent on select beauty products.